 See a list of Air Traffic Controller Programs by Clicking Here!

-Job Overview of an Air Traffic Controller
+Air Traffic Controller Job Duties

 Air traffic controllers are responsible for the safety and routing of planes by using a variety of equipment, such as radars and computers.
 Individuals are responsible for using radars to track movement, authorize takeoffs and landings, as well as course changes.
 Air traffic controllers must be attentive and competent, as they are responsible for accident prevention and safety.
 The primary responsibility of an air traffic controller is safety followed by the efficient flow of transportation vehicles and people across the entire airport system.
 The typical job duties of an air traffic controller include the following: